EGE-Group-Concordia-University/howtos/SSH Key Based Authentification.md

 +----[SHA256]-----+
 ```

-As your key is not protected by a passphrase, it is important to have appropriate file permissions of the generated keys.
+It is important to have appropriate file permissions of the generated keys.
 The default permissions (```id_rsa``` only user has read/write access
 and ```id_rsa.pub``` user has read/write access and group and world has read access)
 created by ```ssh-keygen``` are the ones to use and should not be changed.